mihn/PGo-CalcaBotaBotaCalca/docs/SORTING.md

-# ACTIONS Examples

-**This folder contains several actions examples, from the very simple ones to ridiculously complicated.**

-Use them as is, or as guideline to build your own config.yaml.

-To use them, replace all your `actions:` block with one of these, with careful not to replace the following block, `iv_regexes`.

-## Sorting Table
+# Sorting Table

-**This is the order in which Pokemon displays pokémons when sorting by A-Z. Useful for working out a custom order you'd like to view your pokémons.**
+**This is the order in which Pokemon displays pokémons when sorting by A-Z.** Useful for working out a custom order you'd like to view your pokémons, by using these characters at the beginning of the `rename:` action.

-_For Gboard users, the character in parenthesis indicates which key on Gboard contains the character in question (with tap&hold)._
+>_For Gboard users, the character in parenthesis indicates which key on Gboard contains the character in question (with tap&hold)._

+>_For very advanced users, **like the ones who would adventure themselves into [modular-config](./config-examples/modular-config/)**, check out [True character length](#True%20character%20length) section below._

 - `꩜ ` _(Special @.
 Not available on Gboard)_
 - `!`